myOmikron/mailcow-ldap-sync/README.md

 **Note**:
 You have to `cd` first in the directory as the script generates a few files relative to the current working directory.

+### Arguments:

+As all users are overwritten constantly, I added the option `--update-only-on-change-by-ldap` to allow updates only on a diff between data retrieved by LDAP and mailcow.

+**Caution**:

+As mailcow does not respond with password hashes, there's no way to detect a changed password in mailcow.
+Only attributes like `active`, `quota` and so on are checked.